salesforce/bazel-eclipse/docs/bef/issues.md

 - Only import one of the Bazel packages (```//a/b/c``` or ```//x/y/z```) into Eclipse to prevent the cycle.
 - Delete the error from the _Problems View_ in Eclipse and the Error will not return often.
 Right click on the error line, and choose _Delete_.

+### JDK Configuration Issues: "IllegalArgumentException: external/local_jdk" or "Unable to locate a Java Runtime."

+See [this BEF issue](https://github.com/salesforce/bazel-eclipse/issues/417) for status and workarounds for these types of problems.

 ### "CreateProcess Error Code 5 Access Denied", "Error fetching repository" (Windows)